Celebrating The International Day For Human Space Flight

 Though we are celebrating International day for human space flight for the tenth time this year, it is not merely a decade since we set our eyes on the enormous black expanse out there and are mystified by it.
 In 1957, the Soviets launched the first artificial satellite into space, Sputnik 1, and four years later, Yuri Gagarin became the first human to leave Earth and orbit it in space.
 But our history of space exploration dates even further back.
 For thousands of years, humans have had a strange fixation with the universe.
 Galileo was the first person to invent a telescope to look at the stars and planets out there.
 But even as early as the 4th century BC, humans developed complex geometry and mathematics to study the motion of planets, notable figures being Eudoxus of Cnidus and Callippus of Cyzicus.

-But space being, well, mostly empty space, it is not easy to study our spherical brethren up close.
+But human space flight being, well, mostly empty space, it is not easy to study our spherical brethren up close.
 For instance, the nearest celestial body to us is the moon.
 Nearest only relatively because it is actually almost 400,000 kilometers away from us, and it takes one second for its light to reach us.
 And the sun is a whopping 149 million kilometers from us.
 The nearest star to us, Proxima Centauri, is a little over four light-years away.

 When we measure distance in space, conventional methods we use in our home planets simply don’t make sense because the numbers tend to become meaningless when they become long enough.
 So we use light-years to measure the distance between objects in space.
 As you may know, one light-year is the amount of distance light travels in the vacuum.
 And as Einstein theorized, photons are the fastest moving things in the universe, and light covers 9.5 trillion kilometers in one year.